Skip to main content

 The quickstart writes generated runtime files under artifacts/.
 These include generated wallets, Web3Signer key config, L2 genesis files, rendered service configuration, deployment addresses, and timing data.

 Do not edit these files manually during a normal run.
 Use ./scripts/reset.sh to regenerate them.
+Keep .env as the single runtime config file, and do not commit .env or files under artifacts/.

 Export evidence